Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Experiments

 \section{Experiments}

 In this section, we first discuss our experimental setup followed by quantitative evaluations comparing to existing baselines and ablations of our proposed components.
-We then present qualitative results for our method and outline some limitations of our approach.
+We then discuss the results on efficiency and scalability, and finally outline limitations.